 As a marketing authorisation holder you are required to appoint an EU Qualified Person responsible for Pharmacovigilance (QPPV).
-Additionally, if the QPPV is resident outside the Netherlands or does not speak and write Dutch, you are required to appoint a national contact person.
+Additionally, if the QPPV is resident outside the Netherlands or is not fluent in the Dutch language, you should appoint a national contact person.

 Guidelines for a national contact person